National Homemaker Day timeline

 Pay someone else to do the work

-If you don’t have the time to do all the chores but still want to recognize the homemaker in your life, then this is the day to pay a cleaner to come in and do it, or hire a chef for the evening, or a pet groomer, or a gardener.
-You can advertise on a chores website for somebody who’s willing to do this kind of thing, but be sure to thank them (and pay them well!) for doing the homemaking too!
+If you don’t have the time to do all the chores but still want to recognize the homemaker in your life, then this is the day to pay a cleaner to come in and do it, or hire a chef for the evening.
+You can advertise on a chores website for somebody who’s willing to do this kind of thing, but be sure to thank them and pay them well!

 Treat your homemaker to a day of rest